Last updated on May 16th, 2019

 Generally, the law of the place where your marriage was celebrated determines its legal validity.
 If you were legally married, your marriage will be recognized by USCIS regardless of the law in the state where you currently live.

 Similarly, if you haven’t married your partner yet but you plan to do so in a state where same-sex marriage is recognized, you can sponsor him or her for a K-1 visa just as you could if you were in a heterosexual relationship.

 Even if your current state of residence doesn’t recognize same-sex marriage, by planning to tie the knot in a place that will recognize your marriage your partner may qualify for an Alien Fiancé Visa.

 However, navigating these issues is complicated and may very well require the advice and assistance of a legal professional.
 If you are considering applying or have already begun the application process, you should seek legal counsel from a qualified immigration attorney.

-Before July of 2013 My Visa Application Was Denied, Should I Try Again?
+My Earlier Visa Application Was Denied, Should I Try Again?

 Applications that were denied solely because of DOMA will be reopened and evaluated under current policies.
 You can initiate this process by contacting USCIS or hiring an attorney to do the work for you.

 Once your application is determined to have been denied on the basis of DOMA policy, it will be reopened and considered anew.

 Additionally, if you or your partner’s work authorization was affected by the denial of a visa application, USCIS will review previous decisions in accordance with current law.